TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/rootfs.md

-# Setup our own rootfs from busybox
+In those steps, we will setup our own rootfs from Busybox.

-## Introduction
-With busybox, we can build our minimal custom rootfs which runs on the Raspberry Pi hardware platform.
+With Busybox, we can build our minimal custom rootfs which runs on the Raspberry Pi hardware platform.

 Step will include:
 1. Setup and build the busybox Github repo
 2. Create a install script to put all the material in rootfs partition.

-## 1. Build all Raspbian kernel modules inside the Raspbian linux repo
+# 1. Build all Raspbian kernel modules inside the Raspbian linux repo
 ```sh
 make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- modules_install INSTALL_MOD_PATH=.
 ```
 Before running this ``make`` command, there is no folder ``modules`` created inside ``lib`` folder.
 After running this make command, folder ``modules``, which include all kernel modules of the current Raspbian version, is created inside the ``lib`` folder of the Raspbian ``linux`` repo.
 That's why we need to set ``INSTALL_MOD_PATH=.``.

-## 2. Setup and build busybox repository
+# 2. Setup and build busybox repository

 - First clone the busybox repo from master branch
 ```sh